fartashh/fartashh.github.io/content/post/serverless-approach-to-transcode-media.md

 ## Setup Elastic Transcoder
 Amazon Elastic Transcoder is media transcoding in cloud.
-It helps us to convert media files, which have been stored in S3, into media files into the formats required by consumer playback devices.
+It helps us to convert media files, which have been stored in S3, into the formats required by consumer playback devices.
 In our case, we want to convert mp3 to the format supported by HLS protocol.

 In order to get it up and running, you need to be familiar with three components of ET: